How to create a Debian VM in Proxmox and configure networking

 nameserver 22.214.171.124 nameserver 126.96.36.199

-If you have successfully configured your networking, try pinging
+If you have successfully configured your networking, ping

 You should see a successful response.

-In this tutorial, we learned how to create a virtual machine of your choice of Debian operating system into Proxmox VE.
-We also learned how to upload the ISO file before creating the VM.
-Once the VM running, we successfully set up networking to connect the VM to the internet.
+In this tutorial, you have learned how to create a VM with Debian in Proxmox VE.
+This tutorial has also guided you in how to upload the ISO file before creating the Virtual Machine.
+Furthermore, you have learned how to connect your VM to the internet.